 Default Resource Allocation

-cloud – runs on our virtualized cloud infrastructure.
-Suitable for smaller or flexible workloads.
+Virtualized cloud infrastructure.
+Suitable for smaller or flexible workloads. |

-physical – runs on dedicated bare-metal compute nodes.
-Use this for high-performance CPU jobs.
+Dedicated bare-metal compute nodes.
+Use this for high-performance CPU jobs. |

-physical-gpu – runs on bare-metal nodes equipped with GPUs (e.g. NVIDIA A100).
-Use this for GPU-accelerated workloads.
+Bare-metal nodes with GPUs, such as NVIDIA A100.
+Use this for GPU-accelerated workloads. |

-command launches an interactive session on a compute node.
+srun¶The srun command launches an interactive session on a compute node.
 This is useful for debugging, testing code, or short experimental runs.

 srun --partition=cloud --cpus-per-task=2 --mem=4G --time=01:00:00 --pty bash